Elbow instability refers to a laxity in the elbow joint that may cause the joint to catch, pop, or slide out of place during certain arm movements.

 An anterior-posterior and a true lateral view should be obtained on every patient.
 The congruency of the joint is noted.

-On anteroposterior radiographs or there is slight widening of the radiohumeral joint.
+On anteroposterior radiographs or there is a slight widening of the radiohumeral joint.

 On lateral radiographs, the radial head may appear to be situated posterior to the capitellum.
 Lateral ligament laxity can be identified on the true lateral view from the “tilt sign” which is a subtle widening of the trochlea/trochlear notch interval.